Tearful Andy Murray reveals added significance of come-from-behind Davis Cup win

 Switzerland also sprung a surprise by picking Riedi ahead of their number two Dominic Stricker, and Murray admitted that had thrown him having prepared to face a left-hander.

-After negotiating an 11-minute first game, the Scot broke serve immediately and had a chance to open up a 4-0 lead.
+Initially it looked like it might be a comfortable afternoon for the Scot who, after negotiating an 11-minute first game, had a chance to open up a 4-0 lead.

 He could not take it, though, and Riedi worked his way into the contest, beginning to cause Murray increasing problems with his big forehand and aggressive tactics.